What is Acetylene?

 While acetylene is familiar as a fuel for welding and metal cutting, approximately three-quarters of the world’s supply of acetylene is used for chemical manufacturing, where purity is essential.

 Generating acetylene requires energy-intensive processes that consume considerable fuel.
 Acetylene production also depends on large scale plants for favorable economics.
 Furthermore, the acetylene output from these processes contains multiple impurities and chemical byproducts, all of which must be removed to create an acetylene stream that is suitable for chemical manufacturing.

 Transform Materials' process for generating acetylene is efficient.
 Using modular technology, our process integrates seamlessly with existing industrial systems and architecture to minimize adoption costs.
 It is readily scalable to match customer needs, whether for large plants or small industrial applications.
 By producing acetylene at the customer's facility, the Transform Materials system bypasses the need for the complex logistics that have been the norm in the acetylene industry.
-Most importantly, Transform Materials reactors yield a product of high purity without themselves generating any greenhouse gases.
+Most importantly, Transform Materials reactors yield acetylene without themselves generating any greenhouse gases.